-Please tick the appropriate boxes Yes No 1.
-Taking part in the study have read and understood the study information dated [DD/MM/YYYY], or it has been reading.
-I have been able to ask questions about the study and my questions have been answered my satisfaction. consent voluntarily to be a participant in this study and understand that I can refuse to ans uestions and I can withdraw from the study at any time, without having to give a reason. wer 🗖 understand that taking part in the study involves []. understand that taking part in the study involves [ Describe in a few words how information is captured, using the same terms as you us sheet, for example: an audio-recorded interview, a video-recorded focus group, a survey questionnaire Describe in a few words how information is captured, using the same terms as you us sheet, for example: an audio-recorded interview, a video-recorded focus group, a completed by the enumerator, an experiment, etc.].
-For interviews, focus groups and observations, specify how the information is recorded survey questionnaire understand that information l provide will be used for []. 🗖 List the planned outputs, e.g g. reports, publications, website, video channel etc., using the sar n sheet. ne terms as you Consider whether knowledge sharing and benefits sharing needs to be considered, e.g. for indigenous ermation collected about me that can identify me, such as my L e shared beyond the study team. iame or where I live, will not b e shared beyond the study team.
-At times this should be restricted from want to use quotes in res e shared beyond the study team.
-At times this should be restricted for you want to use quotes in resum research outputs. e shared beyond the study team. cted to the researcher only.
+Please tick the appropriate boxes No 1.
+Taking part in the study.
+I have read and understood the study information dated [DD/MM/YYYY], or it has been read to me.
+I have been able to ask questions about the study and my questions have been answered to my satisfaction.
+I consent voluntarily to be a participant in this study and understand that I and the study at any time, without having to give a reason.
+I understand that taking part in the study involves [] (Guidance) • Describe in a few words how information is captured, using the same terms as you used in the information sheet, for example: an audio-recorded interview, a video-recorded focus group, a survey questionnaire completed by the enumerator, an experiment, etc.].
+For interviews, focus groups and observations, specify how the information is recorded (audio, video, written notes).
+For questionnaires, specify whether participant or enumerator completes the form.
+For audio or video recordings, indicate whether these will be transcribed as text, and whether the recording will be destroyed.
+(Optional) If there is a potential risk of participating in the study, then provide an additional statement: I understand that taking part in the study has [] as potential risk.